JeM’s Balakot facility hit by IAF re-activated, extensive training activity reported by intel

 New Delhi, Sep 23: The Balakot facility has been re-activated by the Jaish-e-Mohammad.
 This shows that Balakot was affected, it was damaged said Army Chief General Bipin Rawat.

-He also said that this shows that some action was taken by the Indian Air Force (IAF).
+He also said that this shows that some actions were taken by the Indian Air Force (IAF).
 Now they (JeM) have got their people back.

 General Rawat's statement comes in the backdrop of the Intelligence signalling two days back that the Balakot facility of the Jaish-e-Mohammad which was hit by the IAF had been reactivated.